 What does gender equality mean?

 According to the SDGs, gender equality means "women and girls, everywhere, must have equal rights and opportunity, and be able to live free of violence and discrimination."
 Gender equality is an important precursor to the achievement of development across all other sectors.
 As such, some donors have adopted an approach of "gender mainstreaming," or integrating gender equality into all kinds of development programs.
 In addition to being a cross-cutting issue, gender equality is a goal in-and-of-itself.
-Because of this dual nature, it can sometimes be hard to identify what exactly is being referred to in discussions about gender equality.
+Because of this dual nature, it can sometimes be hard to identify what exactly is being referred to in discussions about gender equality, and when a project has tangible and measurable impact on women and girls.

 At the Generation Equality Forum in 2021, the global community agreed on a framework for understanding gender equality across six key action areas.
 The Generation Equality Forum was a major global gathering for gender equality, bringing together government delegates, UN representatives, youth leaders, civil society advocates, academics, and members of the private sector to bring new life to the global movement for gender equality and set a course toward bold gender equality outcomes by 2026.